 During the test, the doctor will go over a number of questions, for example – drug sensitivities, previous pregnancies, last date of menstruation, use of contraception, and more.

-It is important you come knowledgeable about the process of the colonoscopy, in order to ensure your mental wellbeing.
+It is important you come knowledgeable about the process of the colposcopy, in order to ensure your mental wellbeing.
 There is nothing to stress over, even in the case of pap smears showing abnormalities, it does not necessarily mean something is wrong.

 The test does not require preliminary treatment, anesthesia, or incisions, it is an invasive and perhaps a slightly uncomfortable process, but it should not cause you to panic.